Nikeel03/geyserflick/README.md

-# GeezaFlick - Open Source Geyser Automation
+# GeezaFlick - Passion Project

 ## Prototype: GeezaFlick (a.k.a.
 GeyserFlick)
 GeezaFlick is a **home automation prototype** designed for DIY enthusiasts who want to **remotely control their geyser**, like myself.
 It leverages **ESP32, Arduino UNO and an MG90S/MG996R servo** to physically flick a switch, enabling users to turn their geyser on or off from anywhere.
 The system is integrated with **Google Firebase** for cloud-based control.